Charlotte Cleverley-Bisman: Later life

 By 2010, Charlotte had outgrown her prosthetic limbs and the family made a plea for help.
 In August 2011, Charlotte and her parents made a fourth trip to Camp No Limits, a camp for children with limb loss and also includes the parents, where she received physical therapy and learned to walk on new limbs.
 According to The New Zealand Herald the father stated that "the process would be an annual event, given Charlotte is still growing and therefore growing out of her prosthetics in a matter of a few months."

 During her 2013 stay at Camp No Limits, Charlotte mentored other young meningitis amputees.
 By the age of 13, Charlotte took up several sports, such as surfing, skydiving and boxing.

 Public awareness and support

 During Cleverley-Bisman's hospital stay, donors had given hundreds of gifts and around NZ$60,000 for her care; however, expenses were such that this would last less than a year.
 Following her hospitalisation, a trust was set up in her name.
 The primary mission of the trust was to provide for Cleverley-Bisman's life necessities, and the secondary goal of the foundation is to increase awareness of meningitis/meningococcal disease.

 Cleverley-Bisman's illness and the surrounding interest generated much exposure of the issue of immunisation for meningococcal disease, and her case has been cited as helping spur immunisation drives.
-As a result of her case, her father has helped publicise the availability of vaccination to help ensure that as many people are vaccinated as possible.
+As a result of her case, her father helped publicise the availability of vaccination to help ensure that as many people are vaccinated as possible.